Aleph-Alpha/pharia-engine/resource_eval/README.md

 python3 -m resource_eval run -m bench.cmds
 ```

-Two log files are automatically created for each run, one with `..._pk.log` and one with `...run.log`.
+Two log files are automatically created for each run, one with `..._pk.log` and one with `..._run.log`.
 In addition progress is shown on screen.
 With `-m` intermittent resource consumption messages are activated, which is helpful for long running
-commands with many changes in resource consumption.
+commands with have changes in resource consumption.

 ## Evaluation